CruiseOutlook

 Top Things to Do

-• Visit the Eiffel Tower for breathtaking views of the city.
+• Visit the Eiffel Tower for stunning views of the city.

 • Stroll along the Seine River and enjoy the picturesque bridges.

-• Discover the charming streets of Montmartre and visit the Basilica of Sacré-Cœur.
+• Wander through the historic Montmartre district and visit the Basilica of Sacré-Cœur.

 Typical Weather